netbirdio/docs/docs/how-to-guides/adding-users-to-netbird.md

 It works only for organizations with private domains.

-Whenever a new user signs up with a private domain (e.g., @netbird.io), NetBird creates a new account and associates it with the netbird.io organization (domain).
+Whenever a new user signs up with a private domain (e.g., @netbird.io), NetBird creates a new account and associates it with the netbird.io organization (domain) automatically.
 Every consequent user signup with the same @netbird.io domain in their email address will end up under the same organization.

 How does it work?
 Every time a previously unknown user registers at [app.netbird.io](https://app.netbird.io/), the system classifies the domain part of the email.